UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab5.md

 >
 > I speculate that blood cycles through the body, creating a medium where the 'endpoints' are at either ends of the valves of the heart.
 When the heart conducts a single pumping cycle, it can only move a certain volume of blood before closing.
 When closed, the blood still has inertia, so when it collides with the closed valve, some of that energy might reflect, creating low-amplitude waves of harmonic frequencies.
 >
+> No matter if my speculation is right or wrong, the fact that there will be multiple harmonic frequencies present as a consequence of real world conditions remains a constant.
+>
 > If we wish to detect these harmonics, we need to be sampling at a theoretical rate that exceeds twice the maximum frequency of the largest harmonic wave we want to detect.
 In practice, we want about four times that.
 >
 > If we wanted to detect the fundamental frequency and up to the third harmonic of a heart rate of 180 BPM, we would first calculate the fundamental frequency...